 Michelangelo adopted chalk after 1501, when he returned to Florence and began working alongside Leonardo da Vinci.
 Leonardo’s earlier use of chalk no doubt influenced Michelangelo’s switch.
 By the 1520s he used black chalk almost exclusively.
 In his mural, Michelangelo chose to show Florentine soldiers scampering to meet the enemy after bathing nude in the river.
 He completed the cartoons for this central section, but their popularity with artists led to their destruction within a dozen years time.

 Some of Michelangelo’s compositional studies for the mural survive, as do compositional drawings for The Last Judgment fresco.
 Such drawings tend to be nothing but clusters of figures without setting or framework.
 For several individual-figure studies for the Cascina project, such as A Male Nude (figure 3-13), he took up black chalk.
 Like the previously examined pen drawing (figure 3-12), Michelangelo retraced the chalk contour lines to make them emphatic.
 Chalk allowed him to modify and soften the network of hatching.
-It is generally in a diagonal direction although occasionally it seems to follow the roundness of a form.
-Instead of cross hatching, he may have moistened and rubbed the chalk to create the line of deepest darks that run down the man’s neck, shoulder, and side.
-There still does not seem to be a consistent light source: highlights appear on the top of the arm, the bottom of the arm, and the middle of the forearm.
-Nevertheless, he has developed characteristics of a vigorous and animated figure style that will serve him well for the next sixty years.
+The hatching is generally in a diagonal direction although occasionally it seems to follow the roundness of a form.
+Instead of cross hatching, he may have moistened and rubbed the chalk to create the line of deepest darks that runs down the man’s neck, shoulder, and side.
+There still does not seem to be a consistent light source: for example, highlights appear on the top of the arm, the bottom of the arm, and the middle of the forearm.
+Nevertheless, he has developed characteristics of a vigorous and animated figure style that will serve him well for decades.

 The Sibyl reaches behind her because in the fresco she is picking up a book.
 Michelangelo ignored her legs because in the fresco they are covered.
-In the remaining space on the sheet, he restudied the left hand and left foot, visible beneath her gown, the points where she pivots 180 degrees.
+In the remaining space on the sheet, he restudied the left hand and left foot, visible beneath her gown, the points between which she pivots 180 degrees.
 Pentimenti reveal that the foreshortening of the arms gave him trouble.
-Here too, the diagonal crosshatching has been rubbed and blended along the arms and back for deeper contrasts of light and dark.
+Here too, the diagonal crosshatching has been rubbed and blended along the arms and back for deeper and smoother contrasts of light and dark.
 In this drawing the lights and darks are more consistently arranged as from a single light source.
 Michelangelo sketched the torso again from a slightly different angle on the left, revealing that he began a drawing by blocking in major parts of the nude.
-The second sketch also reveals, by contrast, the degree of elaboration in the main nude figure.
+The second sketch also reveals, by contrast, the degree to which he elaborated in the main nude figure.

 Michelangelo more than likely made the drawing from a living male model after the composition had been decided upon and right before the cartoon was drawn.
 (Artists at this time almost never employed a female model.)
 If the realism in his drawing is taken literally, Michelangelo found someone with so little body fat that every muscle and sinew stands out.
 His broad shouldered nude is very different from the slender body types of the Quattrocento, whether by Pollaiuolo, Lippi, or even Leonardo before he left Florence.
 Michelangelo made the muscles and bones beneath the skin almost as prominent as in an ecorché, a mannequin with the skin removed.
 He altered the muscularity in the fresco painting, where it became more generalized, fleshier, perhaps one could say idealized.
-If anatomy can be so transformed from drawing to painting, no doubt Michelangelo could transform an ordinary-looking young model into this magnificent male physique.
-As he was drawing, he could have filtered what he saw through his memories of the Hellenistic art that he loved, especially the Belvedere Torso and Laocoon.
-The drawing, more than the fresco, glorifies the beauty of the human body, which he believed was the acme of divine creation.
+If he could so transform the anatomy from drawing to painting, no doubt Michelangelo could transform an ordinary-looking young model into this magnificent male physique.
+As he was drawing, he would have filtered what he saw through his memories of the Hellenistic art that he loved, especially the Belvedere Torso and Laocoon.
+The drawing, more than the painting, glorifies the beauty of the human body, which he believed was the acme of divine creation.

 As he grew older, collectors besieged Michelangelo for a drawing, especially since papal patronage precluded his ever producing a painting or statue for them.
 Drawings had never been so highly regarded.
 Michelangelo rarely accepted a commission to supply a design—except for close friends—and never allowed a design of his reproduced in engraving.
 However, he often supplied his assistants, who were all notoriously mediocre artists, with model drawings for them to copy.
 He also made a few finished presentation drawings for Tommaso Cavalieri, Vittoria Colonna, and a few other friends.
 Mantegna and very likely Leonardo (a lost Neptune) had made similar gift drawings.